Huaihua Hunan, China Travel Guide

 Infrastructure for disabled travelers is limited.
 Many public spaces and transportation options lack accessibility features.

-Newer facilities, like high-speed rail terminals and new shopping centers, may have better accessibility.
+Newer facilities, like high-speed rail terminals and new shopping centers, may possess better accessibility.
 Public buses are generally not accessible.

-Services for visual or hearing impairments are not widely available.
+Services for the visually or hearing impaired are not widely available.
 Traveling with a companion is highly recommended for significant mobility challenges.